TuxForge/.github/profile/README.md

 ## 👥 Core Team

-- [Gurov](https://github.com/gur0v) - MVP for the organization and head programmer for Archie
+- [Gurov](https://github.com/gur0v) - MVP for the organization and the creator, head programmer & maintainer of Archie
 - [Zach](https://github.com/sck1ss) - Organization creator and head maintainer for Archie

 ## 🤝 Contributors